0

 Ref.
 4455, Elgin 27 jewel “R”, and ref.
 2435, Lord Elgin 30 jewel “K”, 10k gold filled bezel, stainless steel back

 Notes: Fancy lugs make this one of the most unique cases in the Elgin 27 / 30 jewel series (refs.
 4455 and 2435).
 These two virtually identical 33 mm cases had 10k gold filled bezels with stainless steel backs and were made by Star Watch Case Co. of Michigan.
 Ref.
 4455 was the 27 jewel Elgin Thin-Thin “R”, and ref.
 2435 was the 30 jewel Lord Elgin Thin-Thin “K” model.
-Elgin ref.
+Ref.
+4455 has classic Breguet numerals similar to ref.
+4448.4.
+Ref.
 4455 is rare and there does not appear to be any advertising for it.
 Advertising was done for Lord Elgin ref.
 2435, but it is also rare.
+Only one dial type is known for ref.
+2435, and it appears to be identical to the dial used on the Lord Elgin “E” model (ref.
+2401).
+See our YouTube video discussing this watch.

 ✧⋄⋆⋅⋆⋄✧